dikshant-dwivedi/home-loan-calculator/PROJECT-STATE.md

 1. **Review and refine documentation** (when ready)
    - Review all 8 specification documents
    - Add/modify specifications as project evolves
-   - Ensure consistency across documents
    - Document any changes in DOCUMENT-CHANGES.md
-   - GitHub MCP integration deferred - will revisit at 50+ commits

 2. **When ready to start development:**
-   - Follow the work session workflow from CONTEXT-PRESERVATION-GUIDE.md
+   - Follow work session workflow from CONTEXT-PRESERVATION-GUIDE.md
-   - Use Template 1 to start any conversation
+   - Use Template 1 to start conversations
-   - Update PROJECT-STATE.md after each work session
+   - AI will automatically maintain PROJECT-STATE.md size
    - Commit after each working feature

-3. **Optional:** Decide if you want to number work sessions or use phases
-   - If yes, track in PROJECT-STATE.md
-   - If no, use descriptive names

 ---